 It’s evident that the psychedelic industry is beginning to gain traction in Wisconsin, and those pioneering this research will inevitably be at the forefront of positive legislative development within the state.

 It’s these educational investments that have led to legalization of medicinal psychedelic use in Oregon and decriminalization across California, Colorado, and even at America’s capital, Washington D.C.
 So friends, we say this not only to ease your mind, but to exemplify the lengthy, methodical process of decriminalization that’s already beginning to take form within the state of Wisconsin.

 What does it mean to know yourself?
 What does it feel like to inhabit a life that mentally accounts for, and positively harnesses the natural conditioning of our biological infrastructures?
 What does reclaiming emotional control over our lives really look like?

 Unfortunately, we cannot answer that question for you, but if you’re ready, we invite you to find out for yourself, to expand inward through surrender and acceptance and to take personal accountability over the behavioral renaissance that will bring you back home to yourself.

-Psychedelic Passage would be honored to facilitate your journey of self-discovery and self-actualization.
-If you’d like to speak with one of our supportive facilitators, we encourage you to book a consultation with us.
+Psychedelic Passage would be honored to connect you with an experienced facilitator who will guide your journey of self-discovery and self-actualization.
+If you’d like to speak with one of our concierges, we encourage you to book a consultation with us.

 We’re here to answer any questions that may still linger in your mind, through compassion and without judgment.
-Though we must say, it’s highly probable we’ve already written an entire article on your most pressing inquiries, so if you’re interested, we suggest peeking over at our blog page for an abundant and comprehensive library on all-things psychedelic.
-That’s all for now, friends.
-Safe journeying!
+Though we must say, it’s highly probable we’ve already written an entire article on your most pressing inquiries, so if you’re interested, we suggest peeking over at our resources page for an abundant and comprehensive library on all-things psychedelic!